 - Take about ½ cup of unflavoured gelatin and pour it into the warm water.
 Mix it well.
 The best part of making your own gelatin-based hair gel is you can choose a scent and customize your fragrance.

 - Add some essential oils to create a scent for your hair gel, such as lavender oil, peppermint oil, or rosemary.

 - Store the hair gel in the fridge for several hours until the consistency is thick and jelly-like.
 You can add or subtract gelatin to the mixture to make your homemade hair gel a thicker or thinner consistency.

 This gel should last for up to two weeks but make sure to store it in the fridge.

 2. Aloe Vera Hair Gel Recipe

 Aloe Vera is another ingredient that is great for hair; it’s useful for reducing dryness and itchiness associated with dandruff.
 It also makes hair stronger and less brittle and it can improve hair growth.
-Just like the keratin found in gelatin, aloe Vera nourishes your hair to make it healthier and shinier.
-Aloe Vera works very well as a hair styling product.
-You can buy aloe Vera in stores, or you can make your own if you have an aloe Vera plant.
+Just like the keratin found in gelatin, Aloe Vera nourishes your hair to make it healthier and shinier.
+It also works very well as a hair styling product.
+You can buy aloe Vera in stores, or you can make your own if you have a plant.
 Break off one of the leaves and slice it open diagonally.
 Pour out the plant’s jelly into the palm of your hand and then simply apply it to your hair and scalp to nourish it.
 Use it just as you would use hair gel to style your hair.

 3. Flax Seed Hair Gel Recipe